quincyleung/rabble/REFERENCES.md

 buttons depending on whether the user is logged in".
 It instructed me to use {% if user.is_authenticated %} and add the different buttons.

+--Homework #2--
+Task 1: Implementing the models
+I wrote User, UserFollower, Community, CommunityMember, and SubRabble manually, and prompted ChatGPT the way it was suggested in the instructions for the rest, namely by asking it the following: "Please write a Django model corresponding to the following table:[insert table]".
+I then made some changes with the names and removed extra code.
+I also asked ChatGPT how to add custom fields to the existing User model, as well as what an error meant when I tried to start the server.
+It advised me to resolve it by adding a unique related_name where two or more relationships in a model point to the same model.

+Task 2: Enabling the models
+I asked ChatGPT: "Can you give me a hint on how to add models to the Django admin site using the Django way?"
+It told me that Django expects me to register my models in admin.py and gave me a basic template.